jblindsay/whitebox-tools/readme.txt

   encoders/decoders.
 - Performance improvements have been made to the FlattenLakes (hydro-flattening) tool.
 - Fixed a bug preventing the SplitColourComposite tool from reading the '--input' flag correctly.
+- The ClipLidarToPolygon now issues a warning if the output LAS file does not contain any points within the clipped region and does not output a file.
+Also, the LAS reader no longer panics when it encounters a file with no points.
+Now it reads the header file, issues a warning, and carries on, allowing the tools to handle the case of no points.
+- ImageRegression can now optionally output a scattergram.
+The scattergram is based on a random sample of a user-defined size.
+- Added the CleanVector tool.
+- ExtractRasterStatistics has been renamed ZonalStatistics to be more inline with other GIS, including ArcGIS and QGIS.
+- Added the median as a statistic that ZonalStatistics provides.
+- Fixed a bug in the VectorPolygonsToRaster tool that sometimes mishandled polygon holes.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.